Skip to content

 The questions HB patients ask most before the first visit.

-How long is the drive from Huntington Beach?
+How far is the TRT clinic from Huntington Beach?

 About 20 to 25 minutes most weekdays — 12 miles up the 405.
 Most HB patients are in and out of the office inside 90 minutes including the lab draw.
 Free on-site parking at the suite.